yigitkucuk/penajam/README2.txt

 'com.github.bumptech.glide:compiler:4.13.2'

-Instructions: We will deploy it to the android platform and people will be able to download it and run it by clicking the logo.
+Instructions to run and compile on Android:     As the application is on the Android platform, we will just deploy it as an executable to Android and users                                                   will just be able to download and enter the app by clicking the app icon.

+Instructions to test on Windows, Linux, MacOS:  Clone the repository to your local machine via "Get From VCS" button in Android Studio.
+                                                Open the repository.
+                                                Create an Emulator.
+                                                Build and Run.